interestedinbread/interestedinbread/README.md

-I've been learning programming for about 8 months now.

-I have a solid grasp of html, CSS, and javascript, though I feel far from an expert at this time.
+I love building fullstack projects with Node, Express, React, and Tailwind ❤️

 My educational background is in Literature, History, and Education.
-At the beginning of this year I didn't even now what html was lol.
+For about 10 years I was an English, History, and Literature teacher in China.
+When I came home to care for my grandmother for a while, I decided to start a new learning journey and discovered programming.

 I am interested in games, trivia, web development, and apps.